 Multi-Day Itinerary Ideas

 My best recommendation if staying more than a day is to take some time to meander through the streets of Staré Mesto (Old Town) and Malá Strana (Lesser Town).
-Unlike other European cities, Prague was not as heavily bombed during World War II, so many historical sites survived the war.
+Unlike other European cities, Prague was not as heavily bombed during World War II, so many of its historical sites survived the war.
 I enjoyed just getting lost in the streets of Prague, admiring the art and architecture of its many old buildings.

 Things To Do in Prague by Interest